|

 Bonus questions:

 11. Over or under three: Number of exotic island creatures we'll see in cutaway shots.
+Three (Note: I gave credit for this question if you predicted three or over).

 12. None, one or more than one: Number of men Julie sways to her side by nude sunbathing.
 None (Unfortunately, I don't count as one of the number of men who were swayed by Julie's nude sunbathing...though I'm sure Hugh Hefner took note and is having his people contact her people for a possible photoshoot).